kcauley/PUI2018_KC116/HW9_KC116/README.md

 # Assignment 2

-For Assignment 2, I worked in collaboration with
+For Assignment 2, I worked in collaboration with Alia Kasem, Mark Bauer,

 # Assignment 3

-For Assignment 3, I worked in collaboration with
+For Assignment 3, I worked in collaboration with Alia Kasem, Mark Bauer,